 This new landscape provides opportunities for bartenders to push the boundaries with experimentation, liberation and fun ingredients.
 Research from the Bacardi Consumer Survey 2022 reveals that in the U.S. and U.K., respondents were most likely to enjoy cocktails containing fruity (35% and 38%, respectively) and sweet (27% and 29%) flavors, signaling the emergence of more frivolous and carefree drink options.

-The 2023 Hospitality Trends Report the macro cultural trend of brands leaning into nostalgia is manifesting itself in various ways within the hospitality industry—including childhood sweets getting the grown-up treatment.
+The 2023 Hospitality Trends Report notes that the macro cultural trend of brands leaning into nostalgia is manifesting itself in various ways within the hospitality industry—including childhood sweets getting the grown-up treatment.
 “We’re seeing restaurants and bars around the country introduce everything from cocktails based on sugary breakfast cereals and ice cream floats, to drinks with popsicles, pop rock rims, and even the return of the jello shot.”

 The Bacardi 2023 Cocktail Trends Report also notes that bartenders have been experimenting with more fun, sugary drinks, such as ’90s and 2000s “cringe” cocktails like Cosmopolitans and Passion Fruit Martinis.
 The recent success of the Dirty Shirley indicates the appeal of sweet, colorful drinks that take people back to their younger days.